browserslist/browserslist/README.md

    `last 2 versions` or `>1%`.
 For example, if you created your project 2 years ago and did not update your dependencies, `last 1 version` will return 2 year old browsers.
-2. `caiuse-lite` deduplication: to synchronize version in different tools.
+2. `caniuse-lite` deduplication: to synchronize version in different tools.

 > What is deduplication?